utshomax/postman-docs/src/pages/docs/collaborating-in-postman/using-workspaces/partner-workspaces.md

 At the collection level in a Partner Workspace:

 * Partners with the Collection Editor role can [export collections](/docs/getting-started/importing-and-exporting/exporting-data/#exporting-collections).
 They can also [fork collections](/docs/collaborating-in-postman/using-version-control/forking-entities/) within the same Partner Workspace or to another Partner Workspace within the same team.
 They can't fork collections outside the team.
 * Partners with the Collection Viewer role can [fork collections](/docs/collaborating-in-postman/using-version-control/forking-entities/) to another Partner Workspace within the same team where they're assigned the Workspace Editor role.
 They can't fork elements outside the team.
-Also, they can't export collections.
+Also, they can't export collections. -->

 At the team level, all external partners are automatically assigned the Partner role.
 At the workspace level, all partners are assigned the [Workspace Editor or Viewer](/docs/collaborating-in-postman/roles-and-permissions/#workspace-roles) roles.
 If partners are assigned the Workspace Editor role, they can edit all workspace resources in the Partner Workspace, including collections.
 If partners are assigned the Workspace Viewer role, they can be assigned the Collection Editor role in specific collections.
 Partners can also be assigned the Partner Lead role, which enables them to invite other individuals from their organization to the Partner Workspace.

-> To learn more about partner roles and permissions, see [Partner Roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-roles).
+> To learn more about partner roles and permissions, see [Partner Workspace roles](/docs/collaborating-in-postman/roles-and-permissions/#partner-workspace-roles).

 ## Managing a Partner Workspace